-Since 1992, the MAC Noise Program Office has operated one of the most sophisticated and comprehensive computerized aircraft noise and flight track data collection and processing systems of its kind.
-The MAC Noise and Operations Monitoring System (MACNOMS) provides a cost-effective tool to help MAC staff analyze aircraft noise impacts around MSP and provide public access to flight tracking and detailed aircraft noise data.
-Noise Program Office staff are able to make informed decisions about aircraft noise and operations impacts and assess specific operations in a timely way.
+Since 1992, the MAC Community Relations Office has operated one of the most sophisticated and comprehensive computerized aircraft noise and flight track data collection and processing systems of its kind.
+MACNOMS™ (MAC Noise and Operations Monitoring System) provides a cost-effective tool to help MAC staff analyze aircraft noise impacts around MSP and provide public access to flight tracking and detailed aircraft noise data.
+Community Relations Office staff are able to make informed decisions about aircraft noise and operations impacts and assess specific operations in a timely way.
 Community members can access near real-time flight operations information and can review detailed historical information at their convenience.

-MACNOMS’ data collection, processing and analysis and reporting tools are made up of customized software programs and instruments that provide system flexibility to conduct detailed analyses and reporting of aircraft operations and associated noise.
+MACNOMS data collection, processing and analysis and reporting tools are made up of customized software programs and instruments that provide system flexibility to conduct detailed analyses and reporting of aircraft operations and associated noise.
 The system does this by fusing aircraft flight tracks, aircraft operator information, Remote Noise Monitoring Tower (RMT) noise measurements, geographic information, and information on other variables that influence aircraft operations (e.g., weather).
+The system was most recently validated in 2014 and a copy of the validation study can be found here: MACNOMS Validation Study 2014.

 The MACNOMS system can be broken down into four main components: data collection, data processing, data analysis and publication, and community tools for accessing data.
 These components are described in more detail below.